Wednesday, April 17, 2024

 When it comes to carrying out the death penalty for convicted murders, the California Legislature finds the lethal drug cocktails "cruel and unusual punishment," which they say is a violation of the Eighth Amendment.
 Yet lawmakers were more than willing to approve a lethal drug cocktail to allow sick people to kill themselves.
 I wrote [this] in 2015 as the California Legislature was considering [passage of the Act].[2]

-The proposed amendments also eliminate the Act's "attestation" provisions, which is probably a good thing.[3]
+The proposed amendments also eliminate the Act's "attestation" provisions.[3]

 A hearing on SB 380 is set for May 10, 2021.
 This may be subject to change.